jherax/handle-events/README.md

 - `3`: second handler defined with `capture = false`

-For a better understanding of capture-events and event-bubbling, read the following link: https://stackoverflow.com/a/10654134/2247494 and also you can see a demo here: http://jsfiddle.net/sc5Xa/198/
+For a better understanding of capture-events and event-bubbling, read the following link: https://stackoverflow.com/a/10654134/2247494, also you can see a demo here: http://jsfiddle.net/sc5Xa/198/

 [&#9751; Back to API](#api)

-### delegate(node, selector, eventns, listener, capture)
+### delegate(node, eventns, selector, listener, capture)

 **Returns `void`**